Coronavirus support announced by the Government

 On Friday 20 March, during the daily coronavirus briefing, Chancellor Rishi Sunak outlined further measures to support the incomes of millions of workers, as well as announcing the shutdown of entertainment and hospitality premises, such as pubs, clubs, and restaurants.

-The Treasury stated this morning (March 23), that further measures will be announced to ensure large and medium-sized businesses could access financing.
+The Treasury stated on March 23, that further measures will be announced to ensure large and medium-sized businesses could access financing.

-On Thursday March 26 the Chancellor outlined a relief package for the self employed.
+On March 26, the Chancellor outlined a relief package for the self-employed.